-3 Scenario Transitional Final Salary Link Protection full protection in Scheme A a than five years in pension n (public service) scheme B. Moves after break of more 3(a) Moves to scheme B and transfers benefits on Non-Club terms (would lose right to Club transfer in respect of the break of more than 5 years).
+3 Scenario Transitional Final Salary Link 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 Protection qualify for full protection i Member who qualifies for full protection in Scheme A and would otherwise qualify for full protection in (public service) scheme B. Moves after break of more than five years in pensionable public service.
+3(a) Moves to scheme B and transfers benefits on Non-Club terms (would lose right to Club transfer in respect of the break of more than 5 years).
 Not protected in Scheme B (fails five year rejoiner test).
 Moves to reformed Career Average arrangement in Scheme B. No FS link established between Scheme B and former Scheme A service (because out of pensionable public service for more than five years).
 3(b) Moves to scheme B and does not transfer benefits Not protected in Scheme B. Moves to reformed Career Average arrangement in Scheme B. No FS link established between Scheme B and Scheme A service 3(c) Moves to scheme B and transfers benefits on Non Club terms.
 Returns to scheme A. Not protected in Scheme B. Moves to reformed Career Average arrangement in Scheme B. On return to Scheme A does not regain protection (fails five year rejoiner test).
 Moves to reformed Career Average arrangement in Scheme A. No FS link established between Scheme B and former Scheme A service.
 Link cannot be regained on return to Scheme A. 3(d) Moves to scheme B and does not transfer benefits.
 Returns to scheme A. Not protected in Scheme B. Moves to reformed Career Average arrangement in Scheme B. On return to Scheme A does not regain protection (fails five year rejoiner test).
 Moves to reformed Career Average arrangement in Scheme A. No FS link established between Scheme B and Scheme A service.
 Link cannot be regained on return to Scheme A.

-4 Scenario Transitional Protection Final Salary Link Member qualifies for full public service). protection in scheme A, scher me B and Scheme C (all 4(a) Moves to scheme B and transfers benefits.
+4 Scenario Transitional Final Salary Link Protection - Member qualifies for full public service). protection in scheme A, sche me B and Scheme C (all 4(a) Moves to scheme B and transfers benefits.
 Moves to scheme C and transfers benefits.
 (No breaks of more than 5 years.)
 Protected in scheme B and joins B's last open scheme.
 Protected in scheme C and joins C's last open scheme.
 FS link not applicable as the member has retained full protection in Scheme B and scheme C. 4(b) Moves to scheme B. Does not transfer benefits.
 Moves to scheme C does not transfer benefits. (all breaks not more than 5 years.)
 Protected in scheme B and joins B's last open scheme.
 Protected in scheme C and joins C's last open scheme.
 FS link not applicable as the member has retained full protection in Scheme B and on return to scheme A, subject to scheme rules.
 No FS link established between Scheme B and Scheme A service, or Scheme C service.
 NB FS link could be regained on rejoining Scheme A, provided there has not been a break in pensionable public service of more than 5 years.
 4(c) Moves to scheme B after break of more than 5 years.
 Moves to scheme C. (the outcome is the same whether or not they transfer benefits.)
 Not protected in Scheme B and joins B's reformed Career Average scheme.
 Not protected in Scheme C and joins C's reformed Career Average scheme.
 No FS link established with Scheme B or C. FS link cannot be regained if returns to scheme A (because of disqualifying break in pensionable public service).